theodoremoreland/Notes/AWS/Cloud_Practitioner/README.md

 Compute, Network, Storage, and Database Provisioning helps you develop new processes for provisioning infrastructure in a cloud environment.
 Provisioning shifts from an operational focus aligning supply with demand, to an architectural focus aligning services with requirements.

-Application Development addresses your ability to support business goals with new or updated applications, and helps implement new skills and processes for software development that take advantage of the agility gained by cloud computing.
+Application Development addresses your ability to support business goals with new or updated applications, and helps implement new skills and processes for software development that take advantage of the agility gained by cloud computing." - AWS

 ### Security Perspective

-The Security Perspective helps you structure the selection and implementation of controls.
+"The Security Perspective helps you structure the selection and implementation of controls.
 Following this guidance can make it easier to identify areas of non-compliance and plan ongoing security initiatives.

 For more information on the AWS CAF Security Perspective, download the AWS CAF Security Perspective White Paper.
 Common Roles: CISO; IT Security Managers; IT Security Analysts.